Birational geometry and localisation of categories: A letter from O. Gabber

 \begin{thm} Let $A$ be a regular local ring with residue field $k$, $X'\to X=Spec(A)$ a proper birational morphism, $X'_{reg}$ the regular locus of $X'$, $X'_s$ the special fiber of $X'$, $X'_{reg,s}= X'_s \cap X'_{reg}$, which is known to be open in $X'_s$, $F$ a field extension of $k$, then any two points of $X'_{reg,s}(F)$ are $R$-equivalent in $X'_s(F)$. \end{thm}

 The proof I tried to sketch by joining centers of divisorial valuations has a gap in the imperfect residue field case.
 It is easier to adapt the proof by deformation of local arcs.

-(1) If $Y'\to Y$ is a proper map between $k$-schemes whose fibers are projective spaces then for every $F/k$, $Y'(F)/R\to Y(F)/R$ is bijective.
+(1) If $Y'\to Y$ is proper surjective map between separated $k$-schemes of finite type whose fibers are projective spaces then for every $F/k$, $Y'(F)/R\to Y(F)/R$ is bijective.
 In particular the theorem holds if $X'$ is obtained from $X$ by a sequence of blow-ups with regular centers.

-(2) If $A$ is a regular local ring of dimension $>1$ with maximal ideal $m$, $U$ an open non empty in $Spec(A)$, then there is $f \in m-m^2$ s.t. the generic point of $V(f)$ is in $U$.
+(2) If $A$ is a regular local ring of dimension $>1$ with maximal ideal $\fm$, $U$ an open non empty in $\Spec(A)$, then there is $f \in \fm-\fm^2$ s.t. the generic point of $V(f)$ is in $U$.

 This is because $U$ omits only a finite number of height $1$ primes and there are infinitely many possibilities for $V(f)$, e.g. $V(x-y^i)$ where $x,y$ is a part of a regular system of parameters.

 Inductively we get that there is $P \in U$ s.t. $A/P$ is regular $1$-dimensional.